AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/quickstarts/java/index.md

 AutotagPDFJob autotagPDFJob = new AutotagPDFJob(asset).setParams(autotagPDFParams);
 ```

-This set of code defines what we're doing (an Autotag operation), uploads local file and specifies the input media type as PDF, and then defines options for the Extract call.
-PDF Extract API has a few different options, but in this example, we're simply asking for the most basic of extractions, the textual content of the document.
+This set of code defines what we're doing (an Autotag operation),
+it defines parameters for the Autotag job.
+PDF Autotag API has a few different options, in this example we will be genrating report along with tagged PDF and shift heading as well.

 7) The next code block submits the job and get the result: